circleci/circleci-docs/jekyll/_cci1/downgrading-mysql-to-5.6.md

 sudo dpkg -i .dependency-cache/mysql5.6/libmysqlclient-dev_5.6.23-1ubuntu14.04_amd64.deb
 ```

-You can see from the [following build](https://circleci.com/gh/zzak/mysql-down/8#config/containers/0) we were able to successfully downgrade MySQL to 5.6.
+The [following build](https://circleci.com/gh/zzak/mysql-down/8#config/containers/0) demonstrates successfully downgrading MySQL to 5.6.

 ![](  {{ site.baseurl }}/assets/img/docs/downgrade-mysql-to-5.6.png)

 ## Using Docker

-Alternatively, if you're rather use Docker to run the MySQL server you can use the following configuration.
+Alternatively, if you would rather use Docker to run the MySQL server, use the following configuration.

 ```
 machine: